 Section 1 Introduction

+It would be good to provide some background information on search and rescue robots and their function in disaster recovery operations before discussing Vincent.
+This will contextualize your project and discussion.

-Vincent is a robot designed to simulate a search and rescue robot that would perform in disaster search-and-rescue operations in two phases.
+Vincent is a robot designed to simulate a search and rescue robot that would perform disaster search-and-rescue operations in two phases.
 Phase 1 of the search and rescue operation is tele-operated navigation.
-Vincent will navigate the given environment and do a simultaneous localization and mapping of the environment using a Lidar mounted on top and send back the map to its operators after the whole maze has been explored.
+Vincent will navigate the given environment and perform simultaneous localization and mapping of the environment using a Lidar mounted on its top, and transmit the map to its operators after the whole maze has been explored.
 The map is used by the tele-operator to navigate through the maze.
 Along its navigation, Vincent will also be able to mark up to three locations of the “victims” and store them for phase 2.
-Various sensors and functional units such as magnetometer, ultrasonic sensors, infrared sensors, carbon monoxide sensors, oxygen level sensor, raindrop sensors, camera and telecommunication units will also be running to enable Vincent to sense and interact with the surrounding at any time.
-Phase 1 simulates the operation of exploring unknown human-unfriendly disaster-stricken environment, construct maps for subsequent rescue efforts and identify victims as well as environment specifics as reference for rescuers to plan subsequent actions.
+Various sensors and functional units such as magnetometer, ultrasonic sensors, infrared sensors, carbon monoxide sensors, oxygen level sensor, raindrop sensors, camera and telecommunication units will be in operation to enable Vincent to sense and interact with the surrounding at any time.
+Phase 1 simulates the operation of exploring unknown human-unfriendly disaster-stricken environment.
+It involves constructing maps for subsequent rescue efforts and identifying victims as well as environment specifics as reference for rescuers to plan subsequent recovery actions.

-In phase 2 of the search and rescue operation, Vincent will backtrack from its current position back to its starting position in phase 1 using the same path travelled in phase 1.
-Each time when Vincent reaches the locations saved in phase 1, it will play a cue as an indication that this is the previously marked location.
+In phase 2 of the search and rescue operation, Vincent will backtrack from its current position to its starting position using the same path travelled in phase 1.
+Each time Vincent reaches the locations saved in phase 1, it will play a cue as an indication that this is the previously marked location.
 This simulates the operation of interacting with victims after the initial exploration of the whole environment and even saving the victim in full size search and rescue robot.
-Phase 2 is fully autonomous, which means Vincent only relies on sensors and data obtained in phase 1.
+Vincent functions in full autonomy in phase 2, which means it only relies on sensors and data obtained in phase 1 to...

 Section 2 Review of State of the Art